 Is there anything more frustrating than spending an entire night listening to the tick of the clock on your bedside table?

 Stress and every day life events can often create periodic restless nights that can sap your vitality and zip.
 Without enough rest, you become more forgetful, have difficulty concentrating, become more accident prone, and often feel irritable.
-As we get older, the natural aging process, certain chronic conditions, and medicines can all erode your chances of a good night's rest.
+As we get older the natural aging process, certain chronic conditions, and medications can all erode your chances of a good night's rest.

 Sleep disorders are more common than you might think.
-Some of the most common are:
+There are many sleep disorders, but the most common are:

-A study reported in the Journal of the American Medical Association found behavioral changes provided longer-lasting benefits in the treatment of insomnia than did sleep medications.
+One study found behavioral changes provided longer-lasting benefits in the treatment of insomnia than did sleep medications.
 This means that these should be the first line treatment for sleep problems.
-Your doctor may suggest you keep a diary of your sleep and wake habits, your doctor may help determine the cause of and solution to your sleeplessness.
+Your doctor may suggest you keep a diary of your sleep and wake habits to help determine the cause of and solution to your sleeplessness.

-Melatonin supplements are not approved by the Food and Drug Administration (FDA) and lack sufficient evidence proving that they can aid sleep.
-However, research indicates that melatonin might be beneficial for patients with jet lag.
+Melatonin supplements are regulated by the Food and Drug Administration (FDA).
+They have been known to help some people with certain sleep disorders, such as jet lag.
 Valerian, an herb, has been used all over the world to induce sleep.
 There is mixed evidence to how effective it is though.
 Inform your doctor if you are taking any herbal supplements.

-Remember that sleep is a necessity, not a commodity.
-It is as much a part of overall health as good nutrition and regular exercise.
-So do not settle for two to three hours per night.
+Remember that sleep is a necessity, not a luxury.
+It is as much a part of overall health as good nutrition and regular exercise, so do not settle for a few hours per night.
 Crawl into a comfortable bed, don your earplugs, and turn off all the lights.
 Sleeplessness and sleep disorders are treatable.
 If you try different methods and you still have problems, make an appointment with your doctor.

 American Academy of Sleep Medicine

 Bradley TD, Floras JS.
 Sleep apnea and heart failure: Part I: obstructive sleep apnea.
 Circulation.
 Apr 2003;107(12):1671-8.